-As a global leader in cyber protection and hybrid cloud storage, Acronis frequently conducts surveys of online consumers to gauge awareness of data threats and habits of data protection among everyday people.
+As a global leader in cyber protection, Acronis frequently conducts surveys of online consumers to gauge awareness of data threats and habits of data protection among everyday people.
 This year’s annual Global Data Protection Survey, which polled members of the general internet population from the U.S., U.K., Australia, Japan, Germany, France, Spain, and Singapore during August 2018, revealed some disconcerting trends.

 Despite ongoing publicity of ransomware, wipers and other online threats, the majority of the public is completely unaware of the risks these dangers pose to their data.
 While the last year’s survey showed that roughly half of the respondents (49.3 percent) knew about ransomware such as WannaCry and Petya, the 2018 findings showed that only 22.3 percent of those polled know about those ransomware threats.

 While last year’s survey occurred in the wake of the WannaCry attack which could account for some additional awareness, a similar survey earlier this year found 58.2 percent of the public knew about ransomware threats.
 This newly discovered, precipitous drop in awareness is a major concern for those looking to help protect customer data from online criminals.